 First, the biggest compliment I can give Pay with GasBuddy is that, to my surprise, it was accepted at every station I tried it at.
 That said I should note that the service is only intended to work at the pump itself and cannot be used inside (even if it is just to pre-pay for gas).
 As a result, if you only want to pump a certain dollar amount, you’ll have to do it manually.

 Lastly, I have seen some users question whether it makes sense to use Pay with GasBuddy at stations that charge extra for credit or debit cards.
-Put simply, the answer is “probably not” — after all, these stations typically tack on 10¢ per gallon whereas GasBuddy will only save you 5¢ (unless you subscribe to Pay with GasBuddy Premium, that is).
+Put simply, the answer is “probably not” — after all, these stations typically tack on 10¢ per gallon whereas GasBuddy will only save you between 3¢ and 20¢ (if you have Premium).
 However, while these heightened prices for credit/debit may be popular in some parts of the country, it’s not a nationwide standard.
 In my case, even though I saw stations all over California charging more for card transactions, I have yet to encounter one in my area of Missouri.

 Also, this dilemma is only a factor if you actually have cash on you.
 If you do, it is probably a better idea to pay cash and get that discount.
 However, if you don’t, then I don’t see any harm in using your GasBuddy card instead.